 Tim Prenzler, Professor of Criminology, University of the Sunshine Coast, Australia

 "Dr Harkin has captured what occurs when non-profit, ethically driven, safety-first domestic violence services intersect with the for-profit security industry.
-Sometimes it is works really well, and sometimes it’s really dangerous.
+Sometimes it works really well, and sometimes it’s really dangerous.
 Finally in one place, a confirmation of what many professional domestic and family violence practitioners have been saying: technology can help survivors but it shouldn’t be done by unregulated "cowboys" and it’s not a "silver bullet".
 This is an invaluable book for Australian government policy makers and the domestic and family violence sector."

 Karen Bentley, National Director, WESNET (the Women’s Services Network) Inc., Australia